 “Do I need to bring my insurance card with me to my appointments?”

 It is very helpful for our office to have a copy of the patient’s insurance card.
 We are able to help patients best maximize and utilize their benefits each year.
 We are able to find out their detailed benefits faster, and also able to find out any special benefits the insured might not be aware of.
 For example, adults being able to have fluoride treatments covered two times per year, and more frequent cleaning appointments covered.

 “How often should I come in for dental cleanings?”

 A lot of patients don’t know how often to come in for their routine dental visits, most think it is only every six months.
 However, some plans have extra benefits that allow you to come in every 3 months!
-If a patient is pregnant, has diabetes, periodontal disease or, or has a suppressed immune system (which can be cause by a medical conditions or medications you are taking) they could receive extra benefits which are “hidden” in their plan.
+If a patient is pregnant, has diabetes, periodontal disease or, or has a suppressed immune system (which can be caused by medical conditions or medications you are taking) they could receive extra benefits that are “hidden” in their plan.
 If a patient’s plan has this benefit, we are able to enroll them to receive extra cleanings and sometimes fluoride treatments.